The Heartbreak Kid (2007 film): Cast

+Production

+The film was originally announced in 1998 under Interscope Communications, who bought out the remake rights to the film, with Douglas Ellin writing the film.
+The film sat on the shelf before the remake rights were passed to Radar Pictures after Interscope folded, who subsequently licensed the remake rights to DreamWorks Pictures.
+Barry Sonnenfeld was first attached to direct in 2004, but he turned down the offer.
+The Farrelly brothers were subsequently hired in 2005, thus ending the process of development hell after a few false starts, proceeding to production.

 Promotion

 During the film's preview at the 2007 San Diego Comic-Con, a sex scene from the film was cut due to backlash for the nudity in prior films at the convention such as 300 and Borat.

 Reception

 Box office

 The film grossed US$14,022,105 in 3,219 theaters in its opening weekend, putting it in second place at the box office in North America.
 The film eventually grossed a total of $127,766,650 worldwide, which includes $36,787,257 in North America and $90,979,393 in other territories.

 Critical response

-Review aggregation website Rotten Tomatoes gives the film a score of 29% based on 157 reviews, with an average rating of 4.56/10.
-The website's critical consensus reads: "Despite some amiable performances, The Heartbreak Kid is neither as daring nor as funny as the Farrelly Brothers' earlier films".
+The review aggregation website Rotten Tomatoes gives The Heartbreak Kid a score of 29% based on 157 reviews, with an average rating of 4.56/10.
+The website's critical consensus reads: "Despite some amiable performances, The Heartbreak Kid is neither as daring nor as funny as the Farrelly Brothers' earlier films."
 On Metacritic, the film had an average score of 46 out of 100, based on 30 reviews, which indicates "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.

 Peter Travers (of Rolling Stone) declared the film the year's Worst Remake on his list of the Worst Movies of 2007.
 Jonathan Rosenbaum (of The Chicago Reader) dismissed it as "brain-dead".